FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 Follow the instructions [here](CloneBot_Instruction.pdf.md) to build your robot!
 The instructions are arranged in stages.
 At the beginning of each stage, each group must select one (and only one) representitive to pick up parts from us.

 After you finish your robot, plug in power (plug in the USB to the battery pack).
-Following the following instruction to connect to your robot.
+Following the instructions below to connect to your robot.
 1. Connect to WiFi "MobileHRI-x", where x is the number assigned to the ESP-32.
 2. Open a brower, in the address line, type in 192.168.4.1
-3. You should be see a control interface like the following.
+3. You should be see a control interface.
 Try out different buttons and see what they do.

 ## Part B. Plan